-Data-mining and analytics company Palantir (NYSE:PLTR) reported results in line with analyst expectations in Q3 FY2022 quarter, with revenue up 21.8% year on year to $477.8 million.
-The company expects that next quarter's revenue would be around $504 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Palantir made a GAAP loss of $123.8 million, down on its loss of $102.1 million, in the same quarter last year.
+Data-mining and analytics company Palantir (NYSE:PLTR) reported results in line with analyst expectations in Q4 FY2022 quarter, with revenue up 17.5% year on year to $508.6 million.
+However, guidance for the next quarter was less impressive, coming in at $505 million at the midpoint, being 2.94% below analyst estimates.
+Palantir made a GAAP profit of $33.5 million, improving on its loss of $156.2 million, in the same quarter last year.

 Started by Peter Thiel after seeing US defence agencies struggle in the aftermath of the 2001 terrorist attacks, Palantir (NYSE:PLTR) offers software as a service platform that helps government agencies and large enterprises use data to make better decisions.